openstack-archive/tripleo-docs/deploy-guide/source/features/ceph_external.rst

 use only one external Ceph cluster.
 Instead follow the example in the previous section.
-The example in the previous section and the method of deploying an internal Ceph cluster documented in :doc:`ceph_config` are mutually exclusive per Heat stack.
+The example in the previous section and the method of deploying an internal Ceph cluster documented in :doc:`deployed_ceph` are mutually exclusive per Heat stack.
 The following scenarios are the only supported ones in which `CephExternalMultiConfig` may be used per Heat stack: